 John Thiel is a visionary leader with over three decades of wealth management experience.
-He is currently Vice Chairman of Global Wealth Management at Bank of America Merrill Lynch, advising the bank’s Vice Chairman and Head of Global Wealth and Investment Management and leadership teams on business integration, goals‐based wealth management, and regulatory matters.
-During his 28 years at Merrill Lynch, John has led the Wealth Management group, overseeing a $15 billion business with 23,000 employees, including 15,000 financial advisors who assisted general investors and private banking clients.
+He retired as Vice Chairman of Global Wealth Management at Bank of America Merrill Lynch, where he advised the bank’s Vice Chairman and Head of Global Wealth and Investment Management and leadership teams on business integration, goals‐based wealth management, and regulatory matters.
+During his years at Merrill Lynch, John led the Wealth Management group, overseeing a $15 billion business with 23,000 employees, including 15,000 financial advisors who assisted general investors and private banking clients.
 As Head of the Private Banking and Investment Group, he was responsible for more than 350 financial advisors and grew revenue from $500 million to $1.1 billion.

 John accelerated change at Merrill Lynch, promoting the company’s shift into Goal‐Based Wealth Management.
 He envisioned a better way to serve clients than a simple focus on ROI.
 He advocated for the goal‐based approach: discussing real goals with clients, such as educating children, caring for aging parents, financing homes, etc. He led the firm in elevating the client relationship, connecting people to investments tailored to their goals, removing complexity, constantly adjusting and adapting.
 This gave Merrill a great competitive advantage in a commoditized industry.
 John often spoke at industry conferences, sharing insights on changing financial needs in the shifting environment.